 - Supervillain Lair: Originally a small mech vehicle in the first episode of the cartoon.
 This version of the mobile oil platform is equipped with a laboratory, opulent dining quarters, brig, galley and an army

 - Surfer Dudette: Gi's personality is that of a genius who is all about surfing and enjoying the life of a beach bum after her finishing college, until she gets a magic ring from the spirit of the Earth that allows her to control water and changes her life forever.

 - Squishy Wizard: The main cast.
-Despite their great powers, they only have human resilience.
-Fortunatly Kwames power is capable of generating cover quickly.
+While they wield great powers, they are still normal humans.
+Fortunately, Kwame's power is capable of generating cover quickly.

 - Translator Microbes: Ma-Ti's ring allows all the Planeteers to understand each other despite the fact that there's no language that all of them share.
 When they lose their rings, all of them (except a blue-screening Ma-Ti) are clearly distressed with the fact that only Gi and Wheeler are capable of properly speaking to each other and how difficult this makes escape.